irrdnet/irrd/docs/admins/rpki.rst

 -------------
 If a route(6) object in an authoritative source is newly marked RPKI invalid, a notification is sent to all contacts.
-Contacts are determined as any email address, of any tech-c and admin-c, on any mnt-by on the route object.
+Contacts are determined as any email address, of any tech-c and admin-c, on any mnt-by on the route object, combined with any mnt-nfy of any of those maintainers.
 Emails are aggregated, so a single address will receive a single email with all objects listed for which it is a contact.